Here are some answers to frequently asked questions about the Mayor and City Council.

 How can I find out what is on the City Council agenda?

 The City Clerk's Office staff posts the agendas for upcoming Council meetings within 24 hours of the scheduled meeting time.
-The agendas can be found online on the Meetings Agenda page.
-The official postings are also available on the board outside of the City Clerk's Office, and at the Police Department located at 250 E. Chicago Street.
+The agendas can be found online on the Meetings and Agendas page.
+The official postings are also available on the board outside of the City Clerk's Office, and at the Police Department located at 250 E. Chicago St.

 How can I communicate my suggestions or concerns to the City?

 City officials welcome your input on how to build a better community and encourage you to communicate your suggestions, comments and/or concerns.
 The following services are made available to you: